-The Halton Women's Centre:

-the award to the Centre of a considerable sum of money to support women who have had contact with the criminal justice system has been described in previous monitoring reports.
+The Halton Women's Centre: the award to the Centre of a considerable sum of money to support women who have had contact with the criminal justice system has been described in previous monitoring reports.
 It is therefore very pleasing to report that there has been a further award of funding to develop this further.
 The funding is intended to promote probation support in a more relaxed setting, whilst also providing them with services which will help them to engage with their local communities more effectively.
-Many of these women have longterm mental health needs, complex lives (including experience of domestic violence), poor self-esteem and emotional issues.
-The initial funding has already been used to employ a support worker, and the additional funding is to be used to employ a further part time worker, as well as ungrading the LT facilities in the Centre so that further part-time worker, as well as upgrading the IT facilities in the Centre so that there is an IT suite available to the women who use the centre.
+Many of these women have long-term mental health needs, complex lives (including experience of domestic violence), poor self-esteem and emotional issues.
+The initial funding has already been used to employ a support worker, and the additional funding is to be used to employ a further part-time worker, as well as upgrading the IT facilities in the Centre so that there is an IT suite available to the women who use the centre.
 The employment of additional support staff will allow the development of the Centre into the Widnes area.